amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

 {{% /tab %}}
 {{< /tabs >}}

-The following code constructs a normal distribution (using scipy) for each data point based on the mean and standard deviation predicted by the model.
+The following code creates a normal distribution (using scipy) for each data point based on the mean and standard deviation predicted by the model.
 It then computes the average NLL of all points.
 Furthermore, for purposes of comparison, we also calculate the validation MSE of the model.

 ```python